The Last Days of School ~ Celebrate, Create, and Reflect

 It’s in Your Genes ~ Inherited Traits and DNA Lessons

-A variety of topics have come up as my GT students and I read The Giver, a novel that fits in well with a study of philosophy and our year-long theme, IMPACT (read more about that here).
-Genetic science has always emerged in our discussions because of the role of genetic engineering in the story. … Read more
+A variety of topics have come up as my GT students and I read The Giver, a novel that fits in well with a study of philosophy and our year-long theme, IMPACT (read more about that here and view of video about my first week of school here).
+Genetic science has always emerged in our … Read more

 Thinking Like a Lawyer: Teaching Students to Think Critically